 You also want to ask, with the law firm, how do I communicate with you?
 You want to know the firm's communication policy, how often can you talk to them, how often can you expect to hear from them, and who will you be dealing with?
 Will you be dealing with an assistant?
 An intake specialist?
 A paralegal?
 More often than not, you will be dealing with a staff member rather than the attorney.
 They tend to handle the day-to-day processes.

 A Social Security disability case can take up to two years.
 Many people ask “is it even worth it?”
 The answer to that is it is worth it.
-Here’s why: once someone is approved for disability they're eligible for a back payment from the date their disability began, or a year prior to the date you applied.
-From that date until the date Social Security finds that they're disabled, that would be the period of time for which the claimant should calculate their back payment.
-They’re eligible for monthly payments until they either get better, go back to work, or they hit their full retirement age.
+Here’s why: once someone is approved for disability they're eligible for a back payment from the date their disability began, or a year before the date you applied.
+From that date until the date Social Security finds that they're disabled, that would be the period for which the claimant should calculate their back pay.
+They’re eligible for monthly payments until they get better, go back to work, or they reach the age of retirement.
 During this time they are also eligible for medical insurance, which under the Social Security program is Medicare.
 The attorney’s fee comes out of the back payment.
 When Social Security calculates the back payment, they will deduct the fee directly from that, send the fee to the attorney, and they send the rest of the lump sum payment directly to the client.
 The only other thing clients are responsible for if they win is to reimburse their attorney for the expenses they were charged to get the medical records.